Full Service Universal Credit was introduced to Fife on 6 December 2017.

 Many people will remain on their existing benefits unless their circumstances change.
 Job Centre Work Coaches will contact people in advance of the changeover to UC.

-'Your Guide to Universal Credit' has been produced for Fife which explains Universal Credit, how to apply, waiting on first claim, and the support available particularly if you are in financial difficulty.
+'Your Guide to Universal Credit' has been produced for Fife which explains Universal Credit, how to apply, waiting on the first claim, and the support available particularly if you are in financial difficulty.
+You may also want to read the Universal Credit Checker, for advice.

 We understand that there may be difficulties as you wait for your first payment.
 Support is available - for advice on managing money, looking for work and accessing help see the Benefits & Money Advice page.